LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 - Visual Studio is the Microsoft IDE that interfaces directly to the Microsoft SDK.

-- MonoDevelop is the free/open source IDE for developing applications using the Mono SDK on Windows and all other platforms (in particular, Linux and OS X).
+- Xamarin Studio is the free/open source IDE for developing applications using the Mono SDK on Windows and all other platforms (in particular, Linux and OS X).
+The project started as MonoDevelop.
+  Now Xamarin is both a major contributor to the code and has commercial versions for iOS development.
+The name on the software is now Xamarin Studio, though you may see references to MonoDevelop instead.

-In addition, there is another Windows-specific IDE, SharpDevelop, that inspired the creation of MonoDevelop.
+In addition, there is another Windows-specific IDE, SharpDevelop, that inspired the creation of Xamarin Studio.
 It is still actively maintained and provides a somewhat "lighter weight" alternative to Visual Studio for Windows users.
-Like MonoDevelop, it is aimed at developers who would prefer a more free/open source "friendly" version.
+Like Xamarin Studio, it is aimed at developers who would prefer a more free/open source "friendly" version.

 Our Approach